Creutzfeldt-Jakob Disease (CJD)

 • Diffusion-weighted MRI

-It can detect evolving patchy areas of hyperintensity (bright areas) in the cortical ribbon and/or basal ganglia, which strongly suggest CJD.
+It can detect evolving areas of hyperintensity (bright areas) in the cortical ribbon and/or basal ganglia, which strongly suggest CJD.
+Diffusion-weighted imaging (DWI) is the most sensitive MRI sequence for identifying these findings (1).

 Proteins 14-3-3, brain-specific enolase, and tau are commonly increased in CSF but are not specific for CJD.
-A CSF test, called real-time quaking-induced conversion (RT-QuIC), amplifies and detects minimal amounts of prion activity in CSF; this test appears to be more accurate than previous CSF tests, with a sensitivity of about 90% and a specificity of about 99% (1).
+A CSF test, called real-time quaking-induced conversion (RT-QuIC), amplifies and detects minimal amounts of prion activity in CSF; this test is more accurate than previous CSF tests, with a sensitivity of about 90% and a specificity of about 99% for prion diseases (2).
 A similar test can reliably detect evidence of vCJD by identifying prions in urine.

-EEG is done.
-Results are positive in about 70% of patients with CJD; EEG shows characteristic periodic sharp waves, but this pattern typically occurs late in the disease and may be transient.
+EEG can sometimes be helpful in diagnosis.
+Results are positive in about 65% of patients with CJD (3); EEG shows characteristic periodic sharp waves, but this pattern typically occurs late in the disease, may be transient, and does not occur in all cases of CJD.

 Treatment of Creutzfeldt-Jakob Disease